-This seemingly simple question often has a complex answer.
-According to the National Roofing Contractors Association, a roof should be inspected twice a year, in the spring and in the fall.
+The seemingly simple question of how often a roof should be replaced has a complex answer.
+According to the National Roofing Contractors Association, a roof should be inspected twice a year: once in the spring and once in the fall.

-This can be easily done with the help of a flashlight as you safely climb atop your roof to check for signs of:
+Inspecting your roof can be easily done with the help of a flashlight as you safely climb atop your roof.
+To determine whether your roof needs to be replaced, you should check for signs of:

 - Sagging in the roof deck